-Receive and provide input on the conceptual use of pension obligation bonds to restructure the City's Unfunded Accrued Liability with California Public Employees' Retirement System CalPERS.
+That the Budget Engagement Commission receive this report regarding the conceptual use of pension obligation bonds to restructure the City's Unfunded Accrued Liability with California Public Employees' Retirement System CalPERS.

-RECOMMENDATIONS:

-That the Finance Committee:
+RECOMMENDATION:

-- Receive and provide input on the conceptual use of pension obligation bonds to restructure the City's Unfunded Accrued Liability with California Public Employees' Retirement System CalPERS to create the potential for General Fund savings and longer-term financial stability; and - 2.
-Forward a recommendation to City Council to provide direction to the Finance Department to continue the required due diligence, to engage an underwriting team, legal team, and actuary in order to fully assess options, conduct sensitivity analysis and develop an optimal Restructuring Plan.
+That the Budget Engagement Commission receive this report regarding the conceptual use of pension obligation bonds to restructure the City's Unfunded Accrued Liability with California Public Employees' Retirement System to create the potential for General Fund savings and longer-term financial stability.